redux-form/redux-form/README.md

 ### Binding Action Creators

-If your form component also needs other redux action creators - _and it probably does since you need to submit somehow_ - you cannot simply use the default `bindActionCreators()` from `redux`, because that will remove `dispatch` from the props the `connect()` passes along, and `reduxForm` needs `dispatch`.
+If your form component also needs other redux action creators - _and you will if you are performaing your server submit in your form component_ - you cannot simply use the default `bindActionCreators()` from `redux`, because that will remove `dispatch` from the props the `connect()` passes along, and `reduxForm` needs `dispatch`.
 You will need to also include `dispatch` in your `mapDispatchToProps()` function.
 So change this...

 ```javascript